 - To alleviate boredom, leave treat puzzles for your dogs to solve.
 You can search for “Dog Treat Puzzles” online to find a variety of toys that require your dog to work to get a treat.
 This not only helps reduce boredom, but also works your dog’s mental muscles.

-- During your morning walks, your dog may be excited to see so many kids walking to school.
+And once school starts, your dog will still have some adjusting to do.
+During your morning walks, your dog may be excited to see so many kids walking to school.
 Be sure that children don’t crowd around your dog or reach down to grab his head or neck.
-If they ask to pet him and only if your dog like to be petted, ask them to stand still and hold out the back of their hands for your dog to sniff.
-Then, andonly if your dog is okay with it, ask children to pet your dog’s sides (not the top of his head).
+If they ask to pet him and your dog like to be petted, ask them to stand still while you put your dog in a sit position.
+Then, and only if your dog is okay with it, ask children to pet your dog’s sides (not the top of his head).
 And definitely do not allow a child to try to kiss your dog on the nose.

 With some patience and a little preparation, your dog will be used to the new routine in no time!